spikecodes/stotra/README.md

 - 🌐 Multiplayer support for competitive trading with friends
 - 📊 Interactive charts and visualizations for better decision-making
 - 🗞️ Access to financial news for informed trading
-- 🛠️ Customizable trading strategies and simulations
+- 🎨 Beautiful design with dark mode and customizable accent color
 - 📱 Responsive design for trading on-the-go

 ## Design 🖌️

 The design was inspired by [Robinhood](https://robinhood.com/) and [this Dribbble shot](https://dribbble.com/shots/19488130-GoStock-Stock-Market-Dashboard).
 The frontend uses Chakra UI for a consistent and minimal design, with [Manrope](https://fonts.google.com/specimen/Manrope) for the headings and [Inter](https://rsms.me/inter/) for the body text.

 The accent color defaults to Chakra's "Cyan 500" (`#00B5D8`), which can be changed in the app to any of [Chakra's sleek colors](https://chakra-ui.com/docs/styled-system/theme#colors).
+Using the toggle in the top right, one can switch between light and dark mode, as shown in the "Sign up" screenshot above.

 ## Architecture 🏗️